October 13, 2020

-Creating an employee wellness program is a great step forwards towards a healthy, happy organizational culture.
+Creating an employee wellness program will help foster a healthy, happy organizational culture.
 These ideas promote both self-care and community.

 What do we really need in order to work to the best of our ability?
 To work creatively, collaboratively and efficiently?
 Most of us would say that stress and burnout hamper our ability to do this.
 An employee wellness program could be the solution.